Auditioning for 2017

 Re: Auditioning for 2017

 What I think is that my daughter is a perfectionist & because she was in her opinion making mistakes she put herself in a downer & didn't enjoy the day haha.
-She said she liked the dance teacher but the others were too 'professional' (her words) Anyway I think it's where she will end up going & I think she'll enjoy every minute.
+She said she liked the dance teacher but the others were too 'professional' (her words) :roll: Anyway I think it's where she will end up going & I think she'll enjoy every minute.

 Have you looked into accommodation yet?